-&lt;sup>6 Counsel for Plaintiffs had submitted another request to MDOC on February 7, 2014, similarly requesting public documents pertaining to MDOC's lethal injection protocol and lethal injection drugs.
+&lt;sup>6 The MacArthur Justice Center had submitted another request to MDOC on February 7, 2014, similarly requesting public documents pertaining to MDOC's lethal injection protocol and lethal injection drugs.
 After receiving records redacted for the identity of the supplier of MDOC's lethal injection drugs, the MacArthur Justice Center filed suit against MDOC for violations of the Mississippi Public Records Act (filed March 3, 2014).
 This lawsuit was ultimately mooted when the MacArthur Justice Center was able to determine the identity of MDOC's lethal injection drug supplier - the Brister Brothers - through information make publically-available by the MDOC on the state's Transparency website (as operated by the Department of Finance and Administration pursuant to the Mississippi Accountability and Transparency Act of 2008).

-139. In response to the November 20 request, MDOC provided 10-pages of heavilyredacted documents, stating that MDOC would not disclose any information that could identify the supplier or manufacturer of their lethal injection drugs out of fear that such disclosure of public information would negatively affect MDOC's supply of such drugs.

-140. MDOC's failure to comply with the Mississippi Public Records Act and disclose public records related to their supply of lethal injection drugs is currently the subject of litigation between the MacArthur Justice Center and MDOC.
-The trial court has ruled in favor of the MacArthur Justice Center, ordering MDOC to provide un-redacted records as to their purchase of lethal injection drugs, awarding attorneys' fees, costs, and expenses, and denying a stay of this ruling pending appeal.
-MDOC has filed for appeal with the Mississippi Supreme Court.

-141. In response to the February 20 request, MDOC has again provided redacted records, claiming the ongoing litigation between the MacArthur Justice Center and MDOC as the basis for the denial.

-142. Importantly, in the records provided on April 14, 2015, in response to the February 20 request, MDOC has redacted even more information from records which have previously been made available to the MacArthur Justice Center.
-Specifically, MDOC has redacted the month from records as to the date of purchase of the pentobarbital sodium API, and has provided records of the six (6) executions carried out by Mississippi in 2012 in response to an inquiry about the disposition of five (5) vials of the pentobarbital sodium API that have left the possession of the MDOC since June 2012.

-143. By these calculated redactions of documents produced in response to a specific request for information about the use, disposal, or transfer of MDOC's pentobarbital sodium API, MDOC seeks to mislead the public to believe that the pentobarbital sodium API which has left

-MDOC's possession was used in the executions the state conducted in 2012.
-This is impossible given the fact - known through records MDOC previously disclosed - that the API was not in MDOC's possession until after five (5) of the six (6) executions carried out in 2012 had already occurred.

-144. Counsel for Plaintiffs were previously able to identify the supplier of MDOC's lethal injection drugs through their own investigation, see footnote 6 supra, but MDOC has since purchased new vecuronium bromide and potassium chloride (the second and third drugs in the execution series), and the identity of the supplier of these drugs is unknown.
-MDOC maintains a policy of secrecy with regard to where and from whom they purchase lethal injection drugs, and how and where those drugs are prepared for use in executions.
+- 140. In response to the February 20 request, MDOC has again provided redacted records, claiming the ongoing litigation between the MacArthur Justice Center and MDOC as the basis for the denial. - 141.
+Importantly, in the records provided on April 14, 2015, in response to the February 20 request, MDOC has reducted even more information from records which have previously been made available to the MacArthur Justice Center.
+Specifically, MDOC has reducted the month from records as to the date of purchase of the pentobarbital sodium API, and has provided records of the six (6) executions carried out by Mississippi in 2012 in response to an inquiry about the disposition of five (5) vials of the pentobarbital sodium API that have left the possession of the MDOC since June 2012. - 142.
+By these calculated redactions of documents produced in response to a specific request for information about the use, disposal, or transfer of MDOC's pentobarbital sodium API, MDOC seeks to mislead the public to believe that the pentobarbital sodium API which has left MDOC's possession was used in the executions the state conducted in 2012.
+This is impossible given the fact known through records MDOC previously disclosed that the API was not in MDOC's possession until after five (5) of the six (6) executions carried out in 2012 had already occurred. - 143.
+The MacArthur Justice Center was previously able to identify the supplier of MDOC's lethal injection drugs through its own investigation, see footnote 6 supra, but MDOC has since purchased new vecuronium bromide and potassium chloride (the second and third drugs in the execution series), and the identity of the supplier of these drugs is unknown.
+MDOC

-145. States continue to have difficulty purchasing pentobarbital in any form.
-Consequently, Defendants may change their protocol or purchase different drugs or active pharmaceutical ingredients from different manufacturers before the next scheduled execution.

-146. No execution is currently scheduled in the State of Mississippi.
-MDOC has repeatedly asserted in pleadings in the Chancery Court for the First Judicial District of Hinds County, Mississippi and in the Mississippi Supreme Court that Plaintiffs' counsel in this case has no immediate need for unredacted records related to its supply of pentobarbital sodium API because there are no current execution dates and the pentobarbital is set to expire on May 20, 2015.

-147. Upon information and belief, Defendants have not compounded the pentobarbital sodium API into a sterile injectable form, and if Plaintiffs are scheduled for an execution before